-2024-CRF-014 / IPC / Joint-Owner Flexibility WRAP Area: Tariff Change: Short Lead Sponsor: Nicole Blackwell nblackwell@idahopower.com Summary: Flexibility for Jointly-owned Resources Description of the issue: For jointly-owned resources, if the majority owner/operator does not submit required data on behalf of the resource, there should be an alternative path (documented) for the other owner(s) to receive credit for their share of the resource.

-Do not have specific solutions, but it seems that if a participant owner can provide all the same data for their share of the resource as a majority owner/operator can provide for the entire resource, that an exception process or alternative options should be made available in order for minority owners to receive adequate capacity credit.
+2024-CRF-014 / IPC / Joint-Owner Flexibility WRAP Area: Tariff Change: Time Score: Short FS Demonstration No Lead Sponsor: Nicole Blackwell Co-Sponsor: nblackwell@idahopower.com Summary: Flexibility for Jointly-owned Resources Description of the issue: For jointly-owned resources, if the majority owner/operator does not submit required data on behalf of the resource, there should be an alternative path (documented) for the other owner(s) to receive credit for their share of the resource.
+Proposed solution to the issue described: Specific document and language you would like changed: Suggestion for how language could be updated to address issue: Do not have specific solutions, but it seems that if a participant owner can provide all the same data for their share of the resource as a majority owner/operator can provide for the entire resource, that an exception process or alternative options should be made available in order for minority owners to receive adequate capacity credit.
 Minority owners should not be beholden to majority owners for compliance.

-Any data/information that would characterize the importance of the issue:
+Describe the benefits that will be realized from this change: Any data/information that would characterize the importance of the issue: